 Happy Earth Day!
-Here at Service Experts, we believe that it’s important to do our part to protect the planet.
-That’s why we’re offering some tips on how you can make your home’s HVAC system more energy efficient.
+Here at Service Experts, we believe that it’s crucial to do our part to protect the planet.
+That’s why we’re offering some tips on how you can make your home’s HVAC equipment more energy efficient.

-Earth Day is a day to celebrate our planet and raise awareness about the importance of taking care of it.
-It’s also a day to find out more about what we can do to protect the environment.
-One way we can all help the environment is by making our homes more energy efficient.
+Earth Day is a day to celebrate the environment and spread awareness about the importance of protecting it.
+It’s also a day to find out more about what we can do for the environment.
+One way we can all help the environment is by improving our homes’ energy efficiency.
 Did you know that your home’s HVAC system is one the biggest energy users in your home?
-In fact, according to the Department of Energy, heating and cooling account for around 48% of the energy use in a typical American home.
+In fact, according to the Department of Energy, heating and cooling account for around 48% of the energy use in an average American home.

-In addition to SEER, you should also check the AFUE rating of your furnace.
-AFUE, or Annual Fuel Utilization Efficiency, is a measure of how much of the fuel your furnace needs is actually converted into heat for your home.
+In addition to SEER, you can also check the AFUE rating of your furnace.
+AFUE, or Annual Fuel Utilization Efficiency, is a measure of how much of the fuel your furnace used is actually converted into heat for your home.
 The higher the AFUE rating, the more efficient your furnace is.

-While there is no minimum AFUE rating required by law, most new furnaces have an AFUE rating of 80% or higher.
+While there is not a minimum AFUE rating required by law, most new furnaces have an AFUE rating of 80% or higher.
 And if you’re searching for an ENERGY STAR-certified furnace, the AFUE rating will be 90% or higher.

-So what are some things you can do to make your HVAC system more energy efficient?
+So what can you do to make your HVAC system more energy efficient?

-The Department of Energy suggests that a new air conditioner with a SEER rating of 16 can save you up to 20% on your cooling costs.
-If you own an older system with a SEER rating of 10, you could save up to 50%.
+The Department of Energy suggests that a new air conditioner with a SEER rating of 16 could save you up to 20% on your cooling costs.
+If you own an older system with a SEER rating of 10, you can save up to 50%.

-So, this Earth Day, we encourage you to consider ways you can make your home’s HVAC system more energy efficient.
+So, on Earth Day, we invite you to consider ways you can make your home’s HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!